(Updated for 2020)

-This is one of the best hacks to ensure a clean mailing list.
-The search & replace function in Excel allows one to find a specific word and replace it with a new one.
-This can be useful, often to replace misspelled words or common words with similar meaning.
+This is one of the best hacks for ensuring a clean mailing list.
+The Search and Replace function in Excel allows one to find a specific word and replace it with a new one.
+This is often used to replace misspelled words or common words with a similar meaning.
 Using this function, you can select whether to replace the word only on the sheet you have selected or across the whole Excel worksheet.
 The replace function is another way to delete extra spaces in the sheet.

 Removing blank cells

 Blank cells should be removed as they may cause issues in the mailing list if left untreated.
-You can either fill cell blanks with the value “0” or “null,” or you can highlight and remove them.
-If it’s a large data set, doing it manually could cause a lot of work, but there is a method of selecting all the blank cells at once to save you time.
+You can fill cell blanks with the value “0” or “null.”
+Alternatively, you can highlight and remove them.
+If it’s a large data set, doing it manually could create a lot of work, but there is a method of selecting all of the blank cells at once to save time.

 Making the data uniform